 Discovery World at Pier Wisconsin connects innovation, science, technology and the environment with exploration and learning through interactive exhibits and experiential learning programs.
 The 120,000-square-foot, exploration-friendly facility includes interactive science, technology and environmental exhibits, learning labs, theaters, television and audio studios, along with fresh and saltwater aquariums.

 Cave of the Mounds National Natural Landmark is a great place to learn about science and natural history.
-On your underground tour, you'll hear fun caving facts and nicknames for unique rock formations, but the best part is the cave has the same temperature ever day, all year long – a comfortable 50 degrees!
+On your underground tour, you'll hear fun caving facts and nicknames for unique rock formations, but the best part is the cave has the same temperature every day, all year long – a comfortable 50 degrees!

 The Northwoods Children's Museum is a great place for kids and grown-ups alike to play and explore.
 They believe in a hands-on approach to learning, and that's why all of the exhibits are interactive and educational.